 Also, certain of our currency hedges are conducted by way of a forward contract, which come with an obligation to fulfill the contract at a future date.
 If Alaris did not have adequate USD to sell under the forward contract it would have to pay the difference between the contract price and the current spot price.
 If the current spot price is in Alaris' favor it could receive a cash benefit from not being able to fulfill its forward contract.
 However, if the spot to forward price differential is not in Alaris' favor, it could owe a substantial amount of money to the holder of the contract.
 A significant loss of USD revenue could cause Alaris to fail to meet its obligations under the forward contracts.
-This could result from a significant decrease in a Partners business, which resulted in a significant decrease in its Distribution to Alaris or if Alaris was repurchased by a material U.S. partner or several US Partners within that time period.
+This could result from a significant decrease in a Partners business, which resulted in a significant decrease in its Distribution to.
 Any cash outlay to meet a forward contract obligation could negatively affect Alaris' cash flows.